Kinto/kinto/docs/configuration/production.rst

 PostgreSQL client
 -----------------

-Before installing the Python libraries for Postgres we need to first install the header files for the PostgreSQL database backend.
+Before installing the Python libraries for PostgreSQL we need to first install the header files for the PostgreSQL database backend.

 On Debian / Ubuntu based systems::